kkibria/svelte-page-markdown/README.md

-> Note:  goal is to trun this into a small blogging app

-This is a sample todo svelte + page.js + firebase app template inspired by a [fireship.io](https://fireship.io) article "[Svelte Realtime Todo List with Firebase](https://fireship.io/lessons/svelte-v3-overview-firebase/)" by [Jeff Delaney](https://fireship.io/contributors/jeff-delaney/).
+This is a sample todo list app using svelte + page.js + firebase + markdown.
+This template was inspired from a [fireship.io](https://fireship.io) article "[Svelte Realtime Todo List with Firebase](https://fireship.io/lessons/svelte-v3-overview-firebase/)" by [Jeff Delaney](https://fireship.io/contributors/jeff-delaney/).
-You can use this template as starter project for your svelte firebase app.
+You can use this template as a starter project for your svelte firebase app.

 # Setup
 First go to firebase console and create a project ``my-svelte-todo-app`` and add a web app.